DATAPORNme/dataporn/_posts/2019-09-25-dressed-up-data.md

 Declares predictive elements that the eyes do not see,

-because they look at the data as if they were a dressed porn actress.
+as if the data were a dressed porn actress.